NET WORTH: Unknown

 BACKGROUND: Sandy Lerner was raised by her aunt and uncle on a Northern California pear farm.
 She tended livestock and drove a truck that was part of the family's supplemental heating business, coming home every weekend to help out while attending college at Chico State, where she studied political science.
-She then went on to get a master’s degree in econometrics from Claremont Graduate School, and a master’s in statistics and computer science from Stanford.
+She then earned a master’s degree in econometrics from Claremont Graduate School, and a master’s in statistics and computer science from Stanford.

 It was at Stanford that Lerner met Bosack, her future husband and business partner.
 Together, they co-founded Cisco Systems, which eventually became a giant in network services.
-After the company went public however, Lerner was eventually fired, and Bosack resigned in protest.
+After the company went public, however, Lerner was fired, and Bosack resigned in protest.
 Eventually, Lerner and Bosack separated, then divorced, though they still remain close friends.
-Both continued to be listed as directors of the foundation as of the 2015 tax filing.
+Both were still listed as directors of the foundation as of the 2015 tax filing.